albrightlabs/devnotify-plugin/ReadMe.md

 * When SMS is enabled, you'll need to provide the SID, Token, and a phone number active in your Twilio account
 * You can add the error log message to the email notification by enabling the option
 * You can prepend the application name to the email notification subject and SMS content if you manage multiple applications
+* You can set a specific log threshold that must be met in order to send event notifications
 * Use the "Test Configuration" link to test the configuration.
 Be sure to save your settings first!

 ## ✨ Future plans